All Episodes

 So the Trump administration is pressuring these platforms to censor speech that's critical of Israel in exactly the same way that the Biden administration was pressuring platforms to censor speech critical of vaccines.

-It's again, it's the same censorship, just recycled.
+It's, again, it's the same censorship just recycled.

-It's the Brighton lawsuit.
+It's the Brighteon lawsuit.

 It's in the federal courts.